 This page contains ideas for supporting students as they prepare group presentations and write reports of their group activity.
+(Other pages under the Group Work heading discuss the benefits and challenges of group work more generally.)

 Helping students plan for group presentations